Australian Writers' Guild

-The Australian Writers' Guild (AWG) is the professional association for Australian performance writers for film, television, radio, theatre, video and new media.
-The AWG was established in 1962.
+The Australian Writers' Guild (AWG) is the professional association for Australian performance writers for film, television, radio, theatre, video, and new media.
+The AWG was established in 1962, and has conferred the AWGIE Awards since 1968, the Monte Miller Awards since 1972, and the John Hinde Award since 2008.

+The Australian Writers' Guild has been representing Australian screenwriters, playwrights, radio writers, comedy writers and digital media writers since 1962.
+It was created for writers by writers, with the council consisting of members within their respective performative industries.
+It aims to promote the Australian cultural voice within the arts.
+The guild recognises through their mission statement that performance writing and performance writers "thrive as a dynamic and integral part of Australian storytelling, shaping, reflecting and enhancing the Australian cultural voice in all its diversity."
+This is exemplified through AWG's work as a political voice through lobbying the Australian Government on issues such as funding and copyright protection in order to protect Australian content.
 The AWG is a member of the Australian Council of Trade Unions.

-The AWG gives writers a political voice by lobbying government on such issues as copyright protection and the provision of support for film and theatre funding bodies and the ABC and protecting Australian content.
-The AWG is a democratic organisation run by its members, who each year elect a National Executive Council and State Branch Committees.

-The Australian Writers' Guild receives assistance from the Literature Fund of the Australia Council, the State Arts Ministries in New South Wales and Western Australia, the Australian Film Commission, the Film Finance Corporation, Cinemedia, the South Australian Film Corporation, Pacific Film and Television, Screenwest and the NSW Film and Television office.

-Since 1967, the AWG confers the AWGIE Awards for excellence in screen, television, stage and radio writing.

-The Australian Writers' Guild is a professional association that has been representing Australian screenwriters, playwrights, radio writers, comedy writers and digital media writers since 1962.
-The Guild aims to promote the Australian Cultural voice within the arts.
-It was created for writers by writers, with the council consisting of members within their respective performative industries.

-The guild recognises through their mission statement that performance writing and performance writers ‘thrive as a dynamic and integral part of Australian storytelling, shaping, reflecting and enhancing the Australian cultural voice in all its diversity.’
-This is exemplified through the Guild's work as a political voice through lobbying the Australian government on issues such as funding and copyright protection in order to protect Australian content.

-In regards to leadership, the AWG is a democratically run association, run by the members of the guild.
-Each year, the members elect the National-Executive Council alongside Branch Committees that represent each Australian state.
+The AWG is a democratically run association, run by the members of the guild.
+Each year, the members elect the National Executive Council alongside Branch Committees that represent each Australian state.
 Membership is an essential aspect of the Guild as they dictate the leadership, action and fund distribution of the association.

-Shane Brennan is the current president of the National Executive Committee.
-He was elected in 2019.
-Brennan is an Australian writer and producer, working on the US television drama NCIS, which is currently on its fifteenth season.

-In 1967 the AWG introduced the AWGIE awards.
-This annual awards ceremony is judged by over 50 writers apart of the Guild, awarding excellence in screen, stage and radio writing.
+Shane Brennan, an Australian writer and producer, was elected president of the National Executive Committee in 2019.